If you meet all of the criteria listed below, you will be considered a non-traditional student:

 - Submit a Georgia State Undergraduate Application electronically.

-- Submit official supporting documents (high school transcript, college transcript, GED scores, SAT/ACT scores if available)
+- Submit official supporting documents (high school transcript, college transcript, GED scores, SAT/ACT scores if available).
+You can use our transcript request form to request transcripts from your previous schools.

 Important: If an applicant is determined to be a non-traditional student after the review of the application, he or she will be contacted by the admissions office in regards to taking the COMPASS exam.
 Only those applicants who have been sent information about the COMPASS exam will be allowed to take the exam for Non-traditional Freshman admission.